FAQ for exchange students

 In case of discrepancies between the Uppsala University’s main page and what follows, the main page takes precedence.

 Will my courses be online or on campus?

 Every academic department will make the decision for their own courses.
-Some departments might start the semester with online teaching and then move to on-campus teaching if possible.
+Some departments might start the semester with online teaching and then move to on-campus teaching if possible or vice versa.
 This information will only be available closer to the start of the semester and directly from the academic departments, not from our office.